I AM, WE ARE . . . Forthcoming Book

 The world we’ve created in its current state, is a fabrication, a consensus hallucination of countless generations, each collectively inoculating their children with their unquestioned, unexplored, and limited understanding of what the world is and how it works, teaching what it is we have been taught.
 Never questioning the status quo we accept the world the way it is for the most part and teach each new generation the way we were taught to see it.

-Love, acceptance, compassion, and kindness are mere conjecture in a world where money, nationalism, political leverage, religious and racial bigotry, monetary segregation, education for profit, and a tiered hierarchy of class distinction exists.
+Love, acceptance, compassion, and kindness are mere conjecture for many in a world where money, nationalism, political leverage, religious and racial bigotry, monetary segregation, education for profit, and a tiered hierarchy of class distinction exists.
 To free and subrogate one’s self from the bureaucratic thinking that governs our world is truly one of the greatest feats any spirit that has incarnated can accomplish in a single lifetime.
 To awaken is to discover that we are all one, we are all connected, we are all interdependent, and we are all free …not because of the country we were born into, but because we are made from the very fabric of the universe itself which is an extension of the source field/energy (some call GOD) and permeates everything.

 To ask what I AM . . . . . ???